GoOz/Alfred-DOStoUNIXpath/README.md

 ## Usage

-Type the keyword "**path**" then type the DOS path you want to convert.
+Type the keyword **"path"** then type the DOS path you want to convert.

 ![Screenshot](https://raw.github.com/GoOz/Alfred-DOStoUNIXpath/master/screenshot.png)